wp-plugins/related-youtube-videos/readme.txt

 = 1.6.3 =
 * New shortcode/widget parameter: viewRelated="no" or viewRelated="false" will **not** show more related videos at the end of a clip.

-= 1.6.1 =
-* Plugin Setting: You can now have your own message when no video(s) were found.

 == Upgrade Notice ==